Frequently Asked Questions

 Recently arrested for a criminal offense?
 You may have a number of questions related to your charges.
 As a criminal defense attorney with over 30 years of experience, I have the knowledge you need on your side.
 I can answer any questions you may have and provide direction about how you should best proceed.

-To get you started, here are some answers to some questions that potential clients commonly ask me about their case.
+To get you started, here are some answers to some questions that potential clients at my firm, Jonathan B. Blecher, P.A., commonly ask me about their case.

 - What are the steps in the criminal process?

 - What is the difference between probation, parole, and pardon?

 - What kind of lawyer should I hire for my case?

 - How can I clear my criminal record?

 - Can the state re-file a criminal charge?

 - Will I have to complete my entire probation time?